Guide to process improvement tools

 This is the cost-benefit perspective.
 It is about selecting the possible project that will give you the highest return on the invested resources.
 Calculate each suggested project using this tool to prioritise your projects by value:

-Create a questionnaire where you score each project candidate on a scale from 1-5, where 1 is low and 5 is high.
+While the Pareto Priority Index will give you a rational perspective, you also need to assess buy in from key stakeholders.
+For this your can let stakeholders score each project candidate on a scale from 1-5, where 1 is low and 5 is high.

 We derive a score by multiplying all five factors since this will ensure that projects that do well on all accounts are rated higher than projects that only score highly on some parameters.
 Synergy matters.